 The skin can repair superficial damage, but the underlying cumulative damage remains, including DNA damage.
 The damage worsens with each successive sun exposure, causing a lifetime progression.

 In a 2012 systematic review and meta-analysis of 12 studies with 9328 cases of non-melanoma skin cancer, Wehner et al found that indoor tanning was associated with a significantly increased risk of both basal and squamous cell skin cancer.
 The risk was highest among users of indoor tanning before age 25.
 The authors estimate that the population attributable risk fraction in the United States is 8.2% for squamous cell carcinoma and 3.7% for basal cell carcinoma, corresponding to more than 170,000 cases of non-melanoma skin cancer annually caused by indoor tanning.
-In another 2012 study of 376 patients with basal cell carcinoma and 390 control patients with minor benign skin conditions, indoor tanning was strongly associated with early-onset basal cell carcinoma, particularly among women.
+In another 2012 study of 376 patients with basal cell carcinoma and 390 control patients with minor benign skin conditions, indoor tanning was strongly associated with early-onset basal cell carcinoma, particularly in women.

-Recent studies demonstrate a high incidence of TP53 gene mutations in BCC.
+Studies have demonstrated a high incidence of TP53 gene mutations in BCC.
 Researchers speculate that ultraviolet sunlight may play an important role in the genesis of this mutation; yet, genetic involvement has been demonstrated on chromosome 9 only in patients with familial basal cell nevus syndrome (Gorlin syndrome).
 Such mutation involves the patched (PTCH) gene, a tumor suppressor gene.

 Inappropriate activation of the hedgehog signaling pathway is found in both sporadic and familial cases of BCC.
 This results in loss-of-function mutations in tumor-suppressor protein patched homologue 1 (PTCH1) and gain-of-function mutations in sonic hedgehog (SHH), smoothened (SMO), and Gli.